NewRedditAlert vs F5Bot: why keyword alerts miss most leads

 Just describe what you want

-Tell the assistant what you want to catch in plain language, like "alert me when people complain about Mailchimp's pricing."
+Tell the assistant what you want to watch for in plain language, like "alert me when people complain about Mailchimp's pricing."
 No query building required.

 2